1: Plan your meals – Most poor diet choices are made due to lack of planning.

 - Stop Smoking – Did you know that smokers are 30-40% more likely to develop type 2 diabetes?

 Once diagnosed with diabetes, no matter which type, smoking can cause difficulty with controlling blood glucose levels.
 Exposure to nicotine can cause insulin resistance in the body which can cause difficulty with regulating medications often requiring higher doses of oral medications and insulin therapy.
 Smoker with diabetes also have increased health risks, such as heart disease, decreased circulation and vascular disease which could increase potential amputation, retinopathy (eye disease), and neuropathy (loss of feeling and sensation in limbs).
+Smoking can often lead to gum disease and gum disease itself also increases the risk of diabetes so be sure to continue routine checkups with your Dentist Modesto.

 - Know your numbers – Let’s be honest checking your blood sugar is never fun, but it is really helpful.
 Ignorance is never bliss in this situation.